irsbugs/cmrt/Who can Log in V2.md

 These five *Contacts* are the only people registered in CiviCRM who can send emails from the CiviCRM application.

 For example: Maureen may write an email in CiviCRM to send to all Castlemaine residents who are listed in the CiviCRM database.
 E.g. Contacts in CiviCRM with a *postcode*'s of *3450* and *3451*.
 She may sign off the email as "Maureen - CMRT Secretary".
 The Castlemaine recipients of the e-mail will see that it is from secretary@cmrailtrial.org.au.
 If they decide to reply to Maureen then the reply goes back to: secretary@cmrailtrial.org.au.
-Maureen logs into her Webmail to read the reply.
+This is then forwarded to Maureen's Webmail account maureen@cmtrailtril.org.au.

 **Operational Consideration**